AmbireTech/adex-protocol/components/validator-stack.md

 The validator stack is split in two discrete parts:

-* The Sentry handles HTTP(S) requests from the outside world, and communicates with the underlying database (MongoDB in our reference implementation)
+* The Sentry handles HTTP(S) requests from the outside world, and communicates with the underlying database:
+    *NB:* _MongoDB_ is used in the JS reference implementation & Postgres in the Rust reference implementation
 * The Worker communicates with the Sentry and periodically generates new signed OUTPACE states

 A single validator can be a leader or a follower, in the context of an OUTPACE channel.
 The architecture is the same in both cases, but the Worker's role is different: a leader is solely responsible for producing new states, while the follower is responsible for signing the states provided by the leader, but only if they are valid.